saptarshibasu/azure-study/README.md

 Max throughput | 2,000 MB/s | 900 MB/s | 750 MB/s | 500 MB/s
 Max IOPS | 160,000 | 20,000	| 6,000 | 2,000

+* Any client running on a VM can acquire an access token by making a REST call to the VM at the endpoint: `http://169.254.169.254/metadata/identity/oauth2/token`.
+The token is based on the managed identity service principal and suitable for use as a bearer token in service-to-service calls requiring client credentials

 ## Azure AD

 * AAD - Azure Active Directory - Modern AD service built directly for the cloud